sleggat/TallyHo/README.md

 ## Disclaimer:

 TallyHo's code is not particularly elegant, yet.
 Please feel free to contribute!

+Don't put TallyHo where malicious users might mess with your data.
+Put it in a password-protected folder if you have to.

 TallyHo has been tested and works sweet on PHP v5.6 and PHP v7.2